 \subsection{Collaborative LLMs \& Agents}

-Many works propose mutli-LLM and multi-agent systems, where the LLMs or agents collaborate to produce a final answer.
+Many works propose multi-LLM and multi-agent systems, where the LLMs or agents collaborate to produce a final answer.
 Many works on code generation propose specific roles, such as coder, tester, or analyst, which collaborate to write code~\citep{mcaleese2024llmcritics, chencodet, dong2024selfcollab, huang2023agentcoder, qian2024chatdev, islam2024mapcoder}.
 Collaborative approaches have been used outside of code generation as well.
-Many works propose self-reflection techniques~\citep{shinn2023reflexion, madaan2023selfrefine, dhuliawala2023cove}, sometimes adied by tools~\citep{pan2024lost, goucritic, dongselfplay}, where the LLM first proposes an answer, then reflects on its answer to improve accuracy.
-Similar works propose multi-agent debate architectures~\citep{chan2024chateval, du2023multiagentdebate, liang2023multiagentdebate2, hong2024metagpt,wu2024autogen, liu2024dynamic} where mutliple answers are proposed, then the LLM(s) debate the correct answer.
+Many works propose self-reflection techniques~\citep{shinn2023reflexion, madaan2023selfrefine, dhuliawala2023cove}, sometimes aided by tools~\citep{pan2024lost, goucritic, dongselfplay}, where the LLM first proposes an answer, then reflects on its answer to improve accuracy.
+Similar works propose multi-agent debate architectures~\citep{chan2024chateval, du2023multiagentdebate, liang2023multiagentdebate2, hong2024metagpt,wu2024autogen, liu2024dynamic} where multiple answers are proposed, then the LLM(s) debate the correct answer.
 Several works propose frameworks for agent collaboration~\citep{hong2024metagpt,wu2024autogen,liu2024dynamic}.

 The key difference between ours and prior work is in the high-level principle: To reliably improve the translated code, we leverage the C program as the {\em oracle} in the construction of a discriminator, which automatically identifies correctness gaps and provide iterative feedback to the translator.